njh/dennet/README.md

 Dennet
 ======

-Experiment into sending MQTT-SN packets on a multi-master, half-duplex RS-485 network.
+Experiment into Home Automation on a half-duplex RS-485 network.

 Framing